falberts/researchmethods_s4151844/README.md

 /net/corpora/twitter2/Tweets/ (on karora)

 This script only needs the data from september to november (so directories 09, 10 and 11) of 2016 and 2017.

+The results are stored in the following file:

+tweetszml_1617.txt

+For each month, the month and year are displayed.
+After this, the total number of tweets and the number of tweets containing the following terms:

+@arjenlubach
+lubach
+#lubach
+#zml
+zml
+#zondagmetlubach
+@zondagmetlubach